kubernetes-sigs/kueue/site/content/en/docs/tasks/troubleshooting/troubleshooting_provreq.md

 ## What is the current state of my Provisioning Request?

-One of the reason your job is not running is that ProvisioningRequest is waiting to be provisioned.
+One of the reasons why your job is not running might be that ProvisioningRequest is waiting to be provisioned.
 To find out if this is the case you can view Provisioning Request's state by running the following command:

 ```bash
 kubectl get provisioningrequest PROVISIONING_REQUEST_NAME
 ```

-If this is the case, the output should look similar to this:
+If this is the case, the output should look similar to the following:

 ```bash
 NAME                                                 ACCEPTED   PROVISIONED   FAILED   AGE